 Founded in 1999, CafePress has become one of the biggest online retailer of custom t-shirts, personalized gifts, posters & art, mugs, and much more.
-If you have created artwork on similar sites such as Teepublic and Design by Humans, CafePress is another place to sell them.
+If you have created artwork on similar sites such as TeePublic and Design by Humans, CafePress is another place for selling them and making money as a freelance graphic designer.

 UPLOADING YOUR WORK TO CAFEPRESS